 This full day expedition provides a wonderful opportunity to explore some of Central Otago’s best kept secrets, namely: historic Ophir township, Poolburn Dam, the Serpentine Road, one of New Zealand's most remote Churches and the Old Dunstan Road.

 From Queenstown we head to Central Otago, stopping at the historic Clyde township for a quick stroll and morning tea and then on to Ophir.
 Ophir, originally known as Blacks, was a thriving gold mining town built on the back 1863 gold rush.
 During these years it became a commercial and social hub with a population of 1000, a far cry from its current population of 50!
 It is of historical interest due to the many original buildings including the restored Post and Telegraph Office, the 1895 Courthouse, and the 1870s Police Station.
 After a stop at Pitches Store, we travel to the Ida Valley and climb up to the Poolburn Dam to navigate our way through a very different and expansive Central Otago landscape.
 From here, we make our way towards the old gold mining township of Serpentine, named after the winding path of the nearby Waimonga Creek.
-Then, depending on conditions, we can either carry on along the Serpentine Road to exit the Serpentine Conservation area on the Upper Taieri Plain or travel to Lake Onslow and exit near Roxburgh township.
+Depending on track conditions, we retrace our route back to the Poolburn dam, Ida Valley and Queenstown.

 SERPENTINE TOWNSHIP AND CHURCH